Thomas-Walker-Lynch/project-enviroment/README.md

   <!--- end of list --->

   That is it for installing this repo.

+## project setup

+By default project should have this directory structure:

+repos/
+        project_name/
+                doc/
+                exec/
+                lib/
+                src/
+                test/
+                tmp/
+                try/

+        project_name
+             ...

+The doc, exec, lib, etc. subdirectories can be made with
+  > make setup

+Then to

 ## How to install a project that has sub-modules.